Investment Readiness Program

 Business doesn’t have to be just about the bottom line.
 Community leaders know that business can be done differently, and can be a tool for social innovation that unlocks effective solutions to pressing social, cultural and environmental concerns.

-Successful applicants will get between $10,000-$100,000 to invest in their social enterprise and help make an even greater positive change in their community.
+Successful applicants will get between $10,000-$100,000 (with the average funding size at $30,000) to invest in their social enterprise and help make an even greater positive change in their community.

 These funds can be used to research, launch, design, measure and scale up your social enterprise to achieve your sustainability plan to take on investment in the future.